algorithm-archivists/algorithm-archive/contents/computus/computus.md

 In both positions, the Moon is hidden behind the Earth, creating a full moon phase.
 In this way, the synodic month is the time between two consecutive phases, which is slightly longer than the time it takes to revolve around the Earth and return to the same angle (here $$\frac{\pi}{4}$$).
 Each synodic month is approximately 29.5 days, so a synodic year of 12 lunar months is 354 days, which is 11 days shorter than the normal 365 days in a Gregorian year.

-Because the synodic month and the solar year are not synchronized, the phase of the Moon will be different on the same day of the Gregorian year.
-That said, the lunar and solar calendars will re-synchronize roughly every 19 years.
-For example, if there is a new moon on January 1st, 2020, there will not be a new moon on January 1st, 2021; however, there will be a new moon on January 1st, 2039.
-This 19-year cycle where the Moon and Sun are waiting to re-synchronize is known as the Metonic cycle and has been studied for centuries.
 The following is a pictorial representation of offset between a solar and lunar year:

 <img class="center" src="res/orbit.png" alt="Full year"  width="750">